TylerBarnes/mek/README.md

 The benchmark is admittedly naive, but this is a personal project and I don't have the time to improve it too much.
 Perhaps one day I will make some proper benchmarks :)

 This package has no dependencies.
-The only deps are dev depenendencies which aren't needed to run the package itself.
+The only deps are dev dependencies which aren't needed to run the package itself.

 ## Usage